Cornell-MAE-UG/spring-2025-portfolio-jvogel457/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in mechanical design.
+Aspiring engineer with a strong foundation in mechanical design.
 Passionate about robotics and eager to apply my knowledge in real-world applications.

 ---